 Surgeons, plaintiffs lawyers and at least one lawsuit cite training as a concern.
 Typically it involves seven hours of training over a weekend, usually operating on a pig.

-Then, based on the hospital’s criteria, the surgeon is required to conduct two to five surgeries supervised or “proctored” by an experienced robotic surgeon before doing their first unsupervised operation.
-The more practice, in general, the better, but that also adds to the cost of training.
+Then, based on the hospital’s criteria, the surgeon has to conduct two to five surgeries supervised or “proctored” by an experienced robotic surgeon before doing their first unsupervised operation.
+The more practice, in general, the better.
+But that also adds to the cost of training.

-“Many surgeons are trained the same way, with no differences made as to their prior knowledge or prior ability prior to entering the robotic training,” Bladeau said.
-“It’s not reasonable to believe that every surgeon across the country can be adequately trained with one pig lab and two proctored cases.”
+“Many surgeons get training in the same way, with no differences as to their prior knowledge or prior ability prior to entering the robotic training,” Bladeau said.
+“It’s not reasonable to believe that every surgeon across the country can get adequate training with one pig lab and two proctored cases.”